bitpaint/toobig/README.md

-# 🚀 TooBig: Find Your Chunky Files 🚀
+# 🚀 TooBig: Find Your Chunky Code Files 🚀

-Ever feel like your codebase is getting a bit... *chonky*? `toobig.py` is here to help you vibe check your project and spot those hefty files that might need a little refactoring love. ✨
+Ever feel like your codebase is getting a bit... *chonky*? `toobig.py` is here to help you vibe check your project and spot those hefty **code files** that might need a little refactoring love. ✨

-It scans your current directory, counts up the text files, lines, and characters, and points out the biggest bois.
+It intelligently scans your current directory (while skipping common non-code directories like `node_modules`, `.git`, `build`, etc., and ignoring binary files, images, archives, etc.), counts up the relevant text files, lines, and characters, and points out the biggest bois.
 Keep your code lean and mean! 💪

 ## 🤔 Why?

-Big files can be a drag.
+Big source code files can be a drag.
 They're harder to read, harder to maintain, and just generally mess with the coding flow. `toobig.py` helps you identify potential candidates for splitting into smaller, more manageable pieces.
 Keep it modular, keep it cool. 😎

 ## ✨ How to Use